cvhnilicka/OfficeDogs/README.md

     - post : add a new dog
 http://localhost:8080/api/dogs/:id
     - get : get dog by id
-    - put : update dog by id
+    - put : update dog by id.
+Returns the updated dog if successful
     - delete : delete dog by id